pavithrarani/pavithrarani.github.io/README.md

 ### Steps taken
 With the help of parents I studied till masters in software systems.
-As part of work I am good at problem solving in domains like industrial automation, telecom, digital TV.
+As part of work I have majorly contribute in problem solving in domains like industrial automation, telecom, digital TV.
 Opted lecturing for engineering students in Computer Science background.

-Enthusiastic learn new things.
-Going to be a Rust programmer.

 ### Learnt few Soft skills , below are majorly worked on
  - Programming languages C, C++ , C#